Neutering and contraception methods for ferrets

-- A vasectomised male ferret is known as a 'hoblet'.
+- A male ferret who has had a vasectomy is known as a 'hoblet'

 Can ferrets die if not mated?

-Remaining in season can cause often severe health problems for a jill; including alopecia (hair loss) and even death from oestrogen-associated anaemia (deficiency in red blood cells).
+But, remaining in season can cause severe health problems for a jill.
+It can cause alopecia (hair loss) and even death from oestrogen-associated anaemia (deficiency in red blood cells).

-For this reason, it's important to take action to prevent this serious health issue.
-There are various ferret neutering options available and each comes with its pros and cons...
+There are various ferret neutering options available and each comes with pros and cons.

-Methods to prevent the health issues associated with ongoing oestrus include:
+Methods to prevent the health issues associated with jills include: